ArtemGontar/agentsgang-landing/legal/terms_and_conditions.md

-# Terms and Conditions for ProtoHive
+# Terms and Conditions for AgentsGang

 **Last Updated:** June 18, 2025

-Welcome to ProtoHive!
+Welcome to AgentsGang!
 These Terms and Conditions ("Terms") govern your use of our platform and services.
-By accessing or using ProtoHive, you agree to be bound by these Terms.
+By accessing or using AgentsGang, you agree to be bound by these Terms.

 ## 1. Introduction

-ProtoHive ("we," "us," or "our") provides AI-powered agents for various use cases.
+AgentsGang ("we," "us," or "our") provides AI-powered agents for various use cases.
 Our platform is designed for founders, developers, and individuals looking to optimize their workflows.

 ## 2. User Accounts